steveliles/dsl4xml/README.markdown

 Import the correct dependencies for the parser variant you wish to use.
 For SAX parsing you need dsl4xml-core and dsl4xml-sax.
 For pull parsing you need dsl4xml-core and dsl4xml-pull (and you will need xmlpull 1.1.3.1 and an implementation on your classpath at runtime - Android bundles these already).

-Statically import `SAXDocumentReader` or `PullDocumentReader` to control which parsing method is used and to bring the dsl into scope (ie., so you can write it without prefixing).
+Statically import the appropriate DocumentReader class - `SAXDocumentReader`(xml-sax), `PullDocumentReader`(xml-pull), or `GsonDocumentReader`(json) to control which parsing method is used and to bring the dsl into scope (ie., so you can write it without prefixing).

 Maven repository: